 When the unit is vented through the roof, the vent must extend at least 3 feet (0.9 m) above the point at which it penetrates the roof.
 It must extend at least 2 feet (0.6 m) higher than any portion of a building within a horizontal distance of 10 feet (3.0 m), and high enough above the roof line to prevent blockage from snow.
-The vent terminal offered with the unit can be used in both vertical and horizontal applications.
 When the combustion air is taken from the roof, the combustion air must terminate at least 12" (30 cm) below the vent terminal.